-Although desirable, estimates of individual group trajectories are difficult to obtain using this procedure, due to a severe $O(k_{*}^{-1/4})$ finite-size bias in the estimation of $\mu$ (where $k_{*}$ denotes the total number of attacks by the group), and slightly less severe biases in estimating $\sigma$ and $\beta$.
-On the other hand, combining data from many groups yields a less severe $O(n^{-1/2})$ bias in each parameter (where $n$ is the total number of delays combined).
-For the combined development curve, we have $n\approx2500$, and the finite-size bias is negligible (less than 0.1 for each parameter).
+When fitting this model to the empirical data, we estimate its parameters using standard numerical procedures to maximize the likelihood of the data (in this case, the Nelder-Mead 1965~ method).
+Standard error estimates for the uncertainty in the parameters are then estimated using a bootstrap procedure on the organizations in the sample.

+The striking ``data collapse'' shown in Figure~3b illustrates that the conditional probability distributions do indeed align closely with the estimated log-normal model for delays.
+Why delays should be log-normally distributed remains a mystery.

 Finally, we point out that very few groups (e.g., Hamas, Fatah, LTTE, FARC, etc.) manage to become highly experienced ($k\gtrsim100$).
-The sparsity of the data for large $k$ means that the fit in this region is primarily controlled by the delays at much smaller values of $k$, where the vast majority of data lay (Fig.~\ref{fig:development:freq}a).
-This explains the slight misfit to the delays for highly experienced groups, relative to the empirical observations, and highlights the fact that the behavior of inexperienced groups is predictive of the behavior of more mature groups.
+This means that the fit of the model for large-$k$ is primarily controlled by the delays at much smaller values of $k$, where the vast majority of the data lay.
+This fact explains the slight misfit of the model to the delays for highly experienced groups.
+However, it also highlights the fact that the behavior of inexperienced groups early in their lifetime is highly predictive of the behavior of mature organizations.